jamesec/jamesec.github.io/o/emotions_young.md

 There's a lot of fun in the independence that comes with being an adolescent.
 And of course, parents and other adults want that freedom to come with responsibility, but you still don't have those adult responsibilities.
 So there's a lot of opportunities for doing what you wanna do and having a great time with your friends and not being so cautious.

 And there's a fearlessness, right?
-And you're not as worried about what could go wrong, what could happen, health consequences, or... so there's freedom in that.
+And you're not as worried about what could go wrong, what could happen, health consequences, or… so there's freedom in that.
 So I do think that some people really enjoy that.

 But masking is a good thing to think about too, because there's a need to sort of project the image of perfect health or the image that you're doing fine.
 And that can really keep feelings that are more vulnerable inside.
 And a good example of that is that adolescents often use, if you ask them how they're feeling, **they often use the words annoyed or bored**.
 And that can really be covering for a lot of other feelings underneath, but oftentimes that's what we hear.